Psychiatric Service Dog · ADA Guide

 • Maintaining sleep schedule through trained morning cues

-Housing access — landlords cannot denyFHA + PWDCRAEnforced by MDCR across all 83 MI counties
+Housing access — landlords cannot denyFHAEnforced by HUD nationwide; covers all rental housing

 Public accommodation accessADA Title IIIRestaurants, stores, hotels, malls statewide

-Employer accommodation (15+ staff)ADA Title IFiled with EEOC or Michigan MDCR
+Employer accommodation (15+ staff)ADA Title IFiled with EEOC; employer must provide reasonable accommodation

-No pet fees or deposits for PSDFHA + PWDCRAMichigan landlords cannot charge PSD fees
+No pet fees or deposits for PSDFHALandlords nationwide cannot charge pet fees for PSDs

 Only 2 questions permitted by staffADAIs this a service dog?
 What task does it do?